 Part III Examples and some Lecture Notes are here:

 There are a number of seminars of astronomical interest within various Cambridge departments.
 Students are encouraged to attend seminars, although the large number of possibilities implies that students need to be selective in those they attend.
-The Institute of Astronomy has two regular series of talks, the Wednesday lunchtime talks at 1.15 pm (which are preceded by bread and cheese lunch from 12.30 and which usually constitute 2 half-hour talks on specialised research topics) and the Colloquia (Thursdays at 4.30 pm during Full Term) which are preceded by tea at 4:00 pm and followed by wine at 5.30 pm.
+The Institute of Astronomy has two regular series of talks, the Wednesday lunchtime talks at 1.15 pm (which are preceded by bread and cheese lunch from 12.30 and which usually constitute 2 half-hour talks on specialised research topics) and the Colloquia (Thursdays at 4.00 pm during Michaelmas Full Term) which are preceded by tea at 3:30 pm and followed by wine at 5.00 pm.
 The Colloquia are hour-long talks that generally contain a larger review element, as well as presenting latest scientific results.

 In addition, the Cavendish Astrophysics Seminar takes place at 4.30 pm on Tuesdays and informal lunchtime talks are held at DAMTP (Monday 1.00 pm for the Cambridge Cosmology and Astrophysics Lunch and Tuesday 1.00 pm for Astrophysical Fluid Dynamics and Nonlinear Patterns).